Smoothing and adaptation of shifted P\'olya Tree ensembles: Main results

 \subsection{Posterior contraction rates for DPA.}

-We now expound our main results pertaining to the asymptotic behaviour of our density estimation procedure based on the DPA prior.
+We now present our main results on the asymptotic behavior of our density estimation procedure based on the DPA prior.
 In the following Theorem \ref{Master_theorem2}, we see that for any fixed arbitrary degree of Hölder regularity of the true density $f_0$, the posterior distribution attains minimax contraction rates (up to a logarithmic factor).
-A critical parameter that needs to be adequately defined in order to obtain the right degree of smoothness is the depth of the trees $L$.
-In the setting of the following theorem, that is when the regularity of true density $f_0$ is given, we let the depth depend on the sample size and $\alpha$.
-Hence, we use the depth $L_n$ that is the closest integer to the solution $x$ of
+A critical parameter that needs to be adequately defined to obtain the right degree of smoothness is the trees' depth $L$.
+In the following theorem setting, when the regularity of the true density $f_0$ is given, we let the depth depend on the sample size and $\alpha$.
+Namely, we use the depth $L_n$ that is the closest integer to the solution $x$ of